CLICKBE/3DLidarScanner-v1/README.md

 ## Files in the repository
 - src/* : All the files use to run the program
-- data/index.htm : The webpage of the server runing on the ESP32
 - fritzing : [Fritzing](https://fritzing.org/) file used to draw the connections picture

 ## Using the 3D LiDAR scanner v1 - With Adafruit Mini Pan-Tilt